 The Statement of Net Assets presents the financial position of EIP at the end of the fiscal year and requires classification of assets and liabilities into current and noncurrent categories.
 The difference between total assets and total liabilities is reflected in the net assets section, which displays unrestricted net assets.
 Net assets are one indicator of the current financial condition of EIP, while the change in net assets is an indicator of whether the overall financial condition has improved or worsened during the year.
-The improvement seen in the net asset balance for the last two fiscal years is the result of 2004 plan design changes, rate increases, alleviation of growth in health care spending, and management actions undertaken by the Employee Insurance Program to address plan spending.
+Premium increases in recent plan years along with significant plan changes in 2004, and continuing management actions such as disease prevention programs and improved Medicare Coordination of Benefits (COB) have greatly increased the net asset balance of recent fiscal years.

 The Statement of Revenues, Expenses, and Changes in Net Assets present revenues and expenses as operating and are detailed by classification.

 The Statement of Cash Flows will aid readers in identifying the sources and uses of cash by the categories of operating, non-capital financing, and investing activities.